 In 2020-21, the Office developed its Multicultural Plan 2021-2025 (Multicultural Plan).
 The strategies in the Multicultural Plan are aligned with the Government's Western Australian Multicultural Policy Framework for the WA public sector.
-The Multicultural Plan is a four-year plan and will act as a key strategic document to guide the Office's service responsiveness, employment opportunities and community outputs for people of culturally and linguistically diverse backgrounds.
+The Multicultural Plan is a four-year plan and will act as a key strategic document to guide the Office's service responsiveness, employment opportunities and community outputs for people of CaLD backgrounds.